Project Spotlight: Yad B’Yad Passover Food Box Distribution

-As part of The Fellowship’s extensive Passover outreach, we are distributing 4,500 food boxes to needy elderly and families in partnership with the Yad B’Yad organization.
-Without our assistance, these people would not be able to celebrate the Passover holiday with the foods needed for the seder meal.
+As part of The Fellowship’s Passover outreach, we are distributing 5,000 food boxes in partnership with the Yad B’Yad organization.
+Without our assistance, these people would not be able to celebrate Passover with the foods needed for the seder meal.
 In fact, this holy season would just be a continuation of the ongoing struggle with hunger and poverty.

-The large warehouse was bustling with activity as volunteers filled the boxes with meat, fish, vegetables, fruit, matzah, and other food items for the holiday.
-As the people finally reached the end of the long line and received their boxes, they were greeted by border police who helped carry the heavy boxes outside.
+Volunteers filled the boxes with meat, fish, vegetables, fruit, matzah, and other food items for the holiday.
+As the people reached the end of the line with their boxes, volunteers helped them carry the heavy boxes outside.
 Volunteers then drove them home.

-The Fellowship has been distributing food boxes through Yad B’Yad for years, and every year it seems the lines get longer and the people more desperate for our help.
-Yad B’Yad, which means “hand in hand,” helps the most desperate citizens of Israel – Holocaust survivors, single parents, handicapped veterans, lonely elderly, and new immigrants.
+The Fellowship has been distributing food boxes through Yad B’Yad for years.
+Every year it seems the lines get longer and the people more desperate for our help.
+Yad B’Yad, which means “hand in hand,” helps the most desperate citizens of Israel.
 Without Yad B’Yad, supported by funds from The Fellowship, so many would go hungry.